 The values we want to see developed in our young people are clearly shown throughout the bible, and are used by God to describe Himself in Exodus 34.
 We want each young person to be gracious, compassionate, loyal, patient, kind, forgiving and just.
 These values are displayed on banners in the school canteen, posters in classrooms and are in the students’ planners.

 Our cross on the school wall is a clear sign of our Christian foundation and serves as a reminder of what lies at the heart of the Christian faith.

-Alongside our Christian Values, Manor CE Academy places a high level of importance on British Values.
+Alongside our Christian Values, Manor CE Academy places a high level of importance on British Values, our curriculum promotes preparation for an appreciation of life in modern Britain.
 Our aim is that our students leave the school as independent and responsible citizens, meaning that our work supports and fulfils the school’s duty to promote British Values, as defined by the DFE document ‘Promoting fundamental British values through SMSC in schools’.
 The document can be accessed here:

 At Manor, we promote the fundamental British values of:

 These values are supported by our vision statement of “Serving others, growing together and living life to the full.”
 Actively promoting these values also means challenging students, staff, parents or carers that may express opinions contrary to fundamental British Values, including extremist views.

 The school has a Student Council, made up of democratically elected students who help inform decision making around the school.
 Surveys of students, parents and staff are carried out to gather opinions about all aspects of the school and results influence the school improvement plan.